domenicocinque/ADM-HW2/README.md

 This repository contains the files for the HW2.
 The `main.ipynb` file contains the answers organized in sections.

 ## Before we start
 In order to excecute the code on all the months we did all the computation on a *AWS-EC2* instance.
-Since the instance RAM was not sufficient, in addition we did some preprocessing of the data as:
-- saving the files using the `pickle` module provided by Python.
-This permitted us to load faster the objects and save dataframes with already perfomed operations, like the `datetime` conversion;
+We did some useful and computationally expensive operations on the dataset and we saved the results with the `pickle` format provided by Python.
+This allowed us to load faster the objects, not overcharge the RAM memory and avoid kernel shutdown.
+Some of the operation that we performed outside the notebook are:
-- performing some subsetting and heavy operations outside the notebook (e.g. groupby).

-creare colonne cat e subcat
+- dividing the `category_code
 date
 3 dataframe 1 con groupby e non duplicati tolto duplicati sessioni